danisharbisoft/Flask-Application/README.md

 # Flask-Application

 This is a simple CRUD TODO app.
-You can use it to add some tasks which you have to do, moreover you can update and delete them too.

-It has the following directories/files:

-1. app.py

-2. app_support
-   -controllers
-       .init.py
-      .task_controllers.py
-      .user_controllers.py
-   -models
-      .init.py
-      .user.py
-      .tasks.py
-    .init.py
-3.Static
-  -css
-    .style.css
-  -js
-    .script.js

-4.Templates
-   tasks:
-     -base.html
-     -index.html
-     -error.html
-     -update.html

-   auth:
-       -first.html
-       -login.html
-       -register.html

-1.App.py:
-        This initialises the Flask app and registers the blueprint

-2.app_support:
-         controllers:
-                    init.py:
-                                   This has the blueprint defined
-                    task_controllers.py:
-                                        This has the controllers for the Todo table user_controllers.py:
-                                        This has the controllers for the login/register

-          models:
-               init.py:
-                       This has the database initialised
-              tasks.py:
-                        This has the models for the Todo table user.py:
-                      This has the models for the login/register

-3.Static:
-        css:
-          Contains some basic Css for styling the page
-        js:
-          Contains Javascript for toggling the submit button

-4.Templates:
-          tasks:
-             error.html:
-                        Contains the layout error page
-             base.html:
-                      Contains the layout for all html files. index.html:
-                       Decides how the main homepage will look update.html:
-                       Decides how the page for updating an entry will look
-            auth:
-                 first.html:
-                            This is the first page the user sees when app loads. login.html:
-                            Layout for login page
-                  register.html:
-                               layout for register page

-  SETUP Instructions:
-  -Clone the repository to your system
-  -Create and activate a virtual environment
-  -Download SQLITE or any other SQL program which you wish to work with -Download Flask and flask_sqlalchemy using pip -Initialitise a database(For this navigate to the root directory.
-Switch to the python console.
-Import app from app and from app_support.models import db.
-Then run the following commands: with app.app_context():
-      db.create_all
-  -Make changes to the code and send a PR.
+You can use it to add some tasks which you have to do, and you can also update and delete them.
+It will ask you to register and log in and will remember your tasks.

+## Directory Structure

+The application has the following directories/files:

+1. **app.py**: This initializes the Flask app and registers the blueprints along with other registrations.

+2. **controllers**:
+    - **task_controllers.py**: This file contains the controllers for the Todo table.
+    - **user_controllers.py**: This file contains the controllers for the login/register.

+3. **models**:
+    - **user.py**: This file contains the models for the login/register page.
+    - **tasks.py**: This file contains the models for the Todo table.

+4. **Static**:
+    - **css**: Contains basic CSS for styling the page.
+    - **js**: Contains JavaScript for toggling the submit button.

+5. **Templates**:
+    - **tasks**:
+        - **error.html**: Contains the layout for the error page.
+        - **base.html**: Contains the layout for all HTML files.
+        - **index.html**: Defines how the main homepage will look.
+        - **update.html**: Defines how the page for updating an entry will look.
+    - **auth**:
+        - **first.html**: This is the first page the user sees when the app loads.
+        - **login.html**: Layout for the login page.
+        - **register.html**: Layout for the register page.

+## Setup Instructions:

+- Clone the repository to your system.
+- Create and activate a virtual environment.
+- Download SQLite or any other SQL program you wish to work with.
+- Download Flask and flask_sqlalchemy using pip.
+- To Initialize a database follow the following steps:
+  - Navigate to the root directory.
+  - Switch to the Python console.
+  - Import `app` from `app`.
+  - Import `db` from `models`
+  - Run the following commands:
+    ```python
+    with app.app_context():
+        db.create_all()
+    ```
+- Run your server
+- Test the app with your TODOs.
+- Make changes to the code and send a pull request.